river06/leetcode2/README.md

 - **pass down**
     - **validate binary search tree**: can pass down min and max.
 Don't have to return them.
 Also, be careful of minimum and maximum values of integer.
     - **sum root to leaf numbers**: pass current number down
+    - **binary tree right side view**: traverse right sub tree first and add any node whose level is larger than the maximum level so far

 #### `misc`
 - **unique binary search tree I**: permutation of left and right